desdelgadillo/My-Official-Blog/Drafts/test.md

 excerpt: A quick test to see how our new automation robot turns simple text into a professional resource page and stuff.
 ---

 Welcome to your first automated post!
 Writing in Markdown is much faster than HTML because you can focus on the words rather than the tags.
+Yes.

 ## Why use Markdown?
 Markdown is a "plain text" language that is very easy for screen readers to navigate.
 Here are a few things you can do easily: